mansisinha/myblog/about.md

 feature-img: "assets/img/sample_feature_img_2.png"
 ---

+Hello everyone

-This is the blog of Mansi Sinha, a first year undergraduate from the department of Mathematics at IIT Kharagpur.
+I am Mansi Sinha, second year undergraduate from the department of Mathematics at IIT Kharagpur.
+I am enrolled in its 5 year integrated course of mathematics and computing.

-The main aim of this blog is to summarize the experiences and things learnt at IIT kharagpur so far.
+With this blog, I would like to share my experience at IIT Kharagpur.

-I hope you like it.
+I hope you enjoy reading.